uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/gateway_type.rst

 ===========
 **[req.gateway_type]**

-A type `T` satisfies the `GatewayType` if it meets the following requirements:
+A type `T` satisfies `GatewayType` if it meets the following requirements:

 ------------------------------------------------------------------------------------------